Thursday, June 4, 2026

 What Is PostgreSQL?
 A 10-Minute Beginner Guide

-New to databases?
-This guide explains what PostgreSQL is, why teams pick it for web and analytics workloads, and how tables, rows, and columns fit together—without assuming prior DBA experience.
-You get a short, readable SELECT example and a clear path to what to study next, so the official docs feel approachable instead of overwhelming.
+What is PostgreSQL—in about ten minutes, with no prior DBA experience required.
+This guide matches the title and cover’s beginner promise: why teams pick Postgres for web and analytics workloads, how tables, rows, and columns fit together, a short readable SELECT example, and what to open next in the official docs so they feel approachable instead of overwhelming.

 If you are new to databases, that is fine.
 This single article helps you see the big picture of PostgreSQL.